-Until I'd never even heard of Adrian Cole.
+Until recently, I'd never even heard of Adrian Cole.
 Then, whilst tooling around the 'net looking for blog material, I came across the man and his bibliography.
 I read great things about his Omnaran series (I'm presently in the middle of the first book, "A Place Among the Fallen") and some other things.
 And then I saw this:

 There was also a lot of comparisons to Jack Vance and Michael Moorcock.
 That was the final bait.
 I ordered my cheap used copy from Amazon and counted the days till its arrival.